International Families: What has habitual residence got to do with divorce and separation?

 You can read more about that particular case here:

 If you are concerned or unclear about which court may be able to make decisions in your case (whether divorce, dissolution or children related), feel free to contact GoodLaw Solicitors on 01273 956270 who will be happy to help with your enquiry.
-We are members of the Reunite specialist lawyers listing in Sussex and have experience of dealing with cases with jurisdictional and international aspects.
+We are members of the Reunite specialist family lawyers listing in Sussex and have experience in dealing with cases with jurisdictional and international aspects.

-We can also offer a free 30 minute consultation in qualifying circumstances.
+We can also offer a free 30-minute consultation in qualifying circumstances.